rust-lang/cargo/src/doc/book/src/02-03-working-on-an-existing-project.md

-## Working on an existing Cargo project
+## Working on an Existing Cargo Project

 If you download an existing project that uses Cargo, it’s really easy to get going.